About the Search Tutorial

 Why?
 Because this tutorial uses a specific set of data to ensure consistency in your search results and the features that you are learning about.
 In the tutorial, you will upload this tutorial-specific data to the Splunk platform.
 You might not have permission to upload data in your production, work environment.
 Additionally, using a free Trial version of the software ensures that the tutorial data is not mixed in with your work data.

 The Trial version of the software converts to a Free version after 30 days.
 If you have a Free version of the Splunk software, some of the features, such as changing Preferences in the User account menu, are not available.
 See About Splunk Free in the Admin manual.

-The steps for downloading a free Trial version of Splunk Enterprise or Splunk Cloud are described in the tutorial.
+The steps for downloading a free Trial version of Splunk Enterprise or Splunk Cloud Platform are described in the tutorial.

 What's in this tutorial?

 You will learn how to use the Search app to add data to your Splunk deployment, search the data, save the searches as reports, and create dashboards.
 If you are new to the Search app, this tutorial is the place to start.